Search for higgsinos in compressed mass spectra using low-momentum tracks in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Background estimation

 \section{Background estimation}

-This section presents the background estimate methods for the displaced track and 1$\ell$1T analysis searches, each exploiting dedicated semi-data-driven methods to estimate contributions from low-\pt tracks.
+Following the event selection criteria, SM backgrounds for the displaced track and 1$\ell$1T searches consist of events with a high-\pt jet, high \met, and low-\pt tracks.
+This section presents the background estimate methods for both searches, each exploiting semi-data-driven methods to estimate contributions from low-\pt tracks for such events.
 The control and validation regions used in these methods are found to have negligible contributions from potential signal processes.

 For the background estimation and the interpretation of final results, three configurations of fits to the data are used.
 The first configuration, referred to as the background-only fit, does not include any contributions from the signal models and uses only the control regions to extract the necessary normalisation and reweighting factors.
-Its results are then extrapolated to the validation and signal regions to compare the post-fit SM predictions with the observed data.
+Its results are then extrapolated to the validation and signal regions to compare the post-fit SM predictions with the observed data without allowing the observed data in those regions to bias the fitted background event yields.
 The second configuration, referred to as the discovery fit, includes the control regions and one target signal region to derive a $p$-value representing the compatibility of the observed data with the background-only hypothesis.
-The third configuration uses both the control and signal regions to determine the compatibility of the observed data to the target signal model.
+The third configuration uses both the control and signal regions to determine the compatibility of the observed data with the target signal model.
 In cases where there is no significant excess in data, this configuration is often referred to as the exclusion fit.